-WaWa Grub--a new takeout/sandwich shop in town--served up leek and mushroom terrine on spoons.
+WaWa Grub--a new takeout/sandwich shop--served up leek and mushroom terrine on spoons.

 With all that food tasting and indulging, you need something to settle your stomach.
 Digestive Tea by Tea Leaves Tasting Bar is a blend of ingredients foraged from the area with help from Peter Blush Foraging, such as stinging nettle, lemon balm, fennel seed and pu-erh.
 I have been meaning to check out Tea Leaves Tasting Bar for awhile now, so I may stop in to pick up a bag of this stomach soothing blend next time.